evilkuma/my_business_card/README.md

 # my_business_card
-This repository is my business card, which is a summary and portfolio.
+This repository is my business card, which is a resume and portfolio.